remidinishanth/system_design/rate_limiter.md

 ### Non-Functional Requirements:
 * The system should be highly available since it protects our service from external attacks.
 * Performance is an important factor for any system.
 So, we need to be careful that rate limiter service should not add substantial latencies to the system.

+### Storage
+* UserID, Count, StartTime

+Rate-limiter responsibility is to decide whether the client request will be served or declined.
+Middleware